AppeironGlobalSolutions/front-end-challenges/medium-react.md

 6. Use Axios to make API calls to the OpenWeatherMap API to retrieve the weather data.

-7. Use a library like React Material UI to create a visually appealing user interface that displays the weather data in a clear and concise way.
+7. Use a library like Material UI to create a visually appealing user interface that displays the weather data in a clear and concise way.

 ## Bonus Features
 --------------